Future-Proofing Food Infrastructure

 The food and beverage industry is entering a new era of climate exposure

-Flooding, overheating, water stress, energy disruption and infrastructure vulnerability are no longer future sustainability concerns.
-They are becoming immediate operational and commercial risks affecting manufacturing sites, logistics networks, depots, estates, workforce continuity and long-term business resilience.
+The food and beverage industry is entering a new era of climate exposure where disruption is no longer confined to agricultural supply chains alone.
+Flooding, overheating, water stress, energy disruption and infrastructure vulnerability are increasingly becoming operational and commercial realities affecting manufacturing sites, logistics networks, depots, estates, workforce continuity and long-term business resilience.

 How prepared is the infrastructure underpinning the food system for a more volatile climate future?

-During London Climate Action Week, Future Food Movement, Mitie and Climate X are bringing together a curated group of senior leaders from across the food and beverage sector for an evening focused on one of the most urgent and commercially significant challenges facing the industry.
+As part of London Climate Action Week 2026, Future Food Movement, Mitie and Climate X are bringing together a curated group of senior leaders from across the food and beverage sector for an evening focused on one of the most commercially significant and operationally urgent challenges facing the industry.
+Set in London during one of the world’s leading convening moments for climate leadership and cross-sector collaboration, the session is designed to move beyond sector silos and create a more practical conversation around resilience, operational readiness and implementation in an increasingly volatile operating environment.

-The event will also highlight the emerging partnership between Mitie and Climate X, combining climate risk analytics with operational delivery expertise to help organisations identify vulnerabilities, prioritise resilience action and strengthen long-term business continuity planning.
+The event will also spotlight the emerging partnership between Mitie and Climate X, combining climate risk analytics with operational delivery expertise to help organisations better identify vulnerabilities, prioritise resilience action and strengthen long-term business continuity planning.

 Why this conversation matters now